 The most common types of electrotherapy equipment include:

 5. Transcutaneous Electrical Nerve Stimulation

 During transcutaneous electrical nerve stimulation (TENS) therapy, electrodes are placed within a belt-like item worn around the back.
 TENS units vary in size and strength and come as battery-operated units that patients can use at home or work.
 These devices allow the patient to control stimulation when experiencing pain episodes.

 6. Interferential Current

 Interferential current (IFC) is another type of TENS therapy.
-This mode uses high frequency electrical impulses to reduce pain deep within a patient’s tissue.
-For sensitive patients, IFC is a good substitute, since the high frequency meets less skin resistance than a TENs unit.
+This model uses high-frequency electrical impulses to reduce pain deep within a patient’s tissue.
+IFC is a good substitute for sensitive patients since the high frequency meets less skin resistance than a TENS unit.
 The IFC unit is used more often for patients with acute pain, while the TENS unit may prove more effective for patients dealing with chronic pain.

 7. Cold Laser